mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 Ideally, the new group would be created by the same member that committed the `ReInit` proposal (including sending Welcome messages for the new group to all of the previous group's members).
-However, this operation is not always atomic, so it's possible for a member to go offline after committing a ReInit proposal but before creating the new group.
+However this operation is not always atomic, so it's possible for a member to go offline after committing a ReInit proposal but before creating the new group.
 If this happens, it's necessary for another member to continue the reinitialization by creating the new group and sending